enonic/old-xp-doc/doc/tutorials/my-first-app/build-and-deploy.rst

   gradlew deploy

-If you don't already have `Gradle <http://gradle.org>`_ installed, the Gradle wrapper will be download first.
-Next it will build the app and then attempt to deploy it to your installation.
+The included `Gradle <http://gradle.org>`_ wrapper will build the app and then attempt to deploy it to your installation.

 The deployment step simply moves the result of the build (the application JAR file) into the ``$XP_HOME/deploy`` directory.
 From there, Enonic XP will detect, install and start the application automatically.